Plotly's Python graphing library,

 plotly.py, gives you a wide range of options for how and where to display your figures.

-In general, there are three different approaches you can take in order to display figures:
+In general, there are five different approaches you can take in order to display

-- Using the renderers framework in the context of a script or notebook (the main topic of this page)
+renderersframework in the context of a script or notebook (the main topic of this page)

 - Using Dash in a web app context